ocarime/thegame/README.md

 # Ocarime: The Game

-[*Ocarime: The Game*](https://beta.ocarime.com) is an interactive portfolio presentation for [Ocarime](https://ocarime.com), a team of composers, sound designers and audio programmers.
+*Ocarime: The Game* is an interactive portfolio presentation for [Ocarime](https://ocarime.com), a team of composers, sound designers and audio programmers.
 The game is remiscent of a top down role playing game, such as the older *Final Fantasy* series, where the player meets the members of the team as NPCs.
-THe player can listen to their music and view their portfolio by interacting with the environment and objects.
-The game itself acts as a portfolio item for the team as well and shows what its members are capable of creating.
+The player can listen to their music and view their portfolio by interacting with the environment and objects.
+The game itself acts as a portfolio item for the team as well, and shows what its members are capable of creating.

 ## Game engine

-The game engine is written from scratch in HTML5 and JavaScript, based on priciples also used by the [Unity](https://unity.com/) game engine.
+The game engine is written from scratch in HTML5 and JavaScript, based on priciples also used by the [Unity](https://unity.com/) and [Godot](https://godotengine.org/) game engines.
 The engine uses the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) for visual content and the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) for audio content.
 Moreover the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is used for asset loading.

-While initially written for the purpose of this interactive website, the engine is written in a modular way, so that it can easily be decouples from the actual game.
+While initially written for the purpose of this interactive website, the engine is written in a modular way, so that it can easily be decoupled from the actual game.
 In that way it can be re-used in other top down tile-based games.

 ## Engine system design

-The following chapter gives a quick overview of the game engine to understand how the audio system is integrated in it.
+The following chapter gives a quick overview of the game engine to understand how the audio system is tied into that.

 ### Game object hierachy

 At its core the game engine consists of a tree structure of GameObjects.
-A **GameObject** acts as the base class for everything that is present in the game and provides an implementation for this hiearchy.
+A **GameObject** acts as the base class for everything that is present in the game, and provides an implementation for this hierarchy.
 Moreover the GameObject class has functionality for drawing and updating itself in the game loop.

 The game object hierarchy used in *Ocarime: The Game* consists of the following components:

-* The top of the hiearchy is always the **Game** class, which contains the game loop (that is run every animation frame by invoking `requestAnimationFrame`) as well as fnctionality for loading assets and handling events.
+* The top of the hierarchy is always the **Game** class, which contains the game loop (that is run every animation frame by invoking `requestAnimationFrame`) as well as functionality for loading assets and handling events.
 * Directly underneath the Game class is the **Camera** class.
 This class transforms the drawing region based on the position of the player character and draws all child GameObjects based on this transformation.
 * Every game contains a **World** object that contains the actual game world.
-The world is made up of **Tiles** which form a tile map with e.g. floors and walls, and **Entities** that are objects that ar epresent in the world, such as characters, furniture, doors and speakers.
-Since every Tile and Entity is a GameObject they can contain extra functionality, such as animations or audio sources.
+The world is made up of **Tiles**, which form a tile map with for example floors and walls, and **Entities**, which are objects that are present in the world, such as characters, furniture, doors and speakers.
+Since every Tile and Entity is a GameObject, they can contain extra functionality, such as animations or audio sources.

 The following image gives a visual overview of the game object hierarchy as it is used in *Ocarime: The Game*: